mikebaker85/shiptheory-api-docs/source/includes/main.md

 DeliveryAddress.company | No | Delivery Company Name
 DeliveryAddress.firstname | No | Delivery First Name
 DeliveryAddress.lastname | No | Delivery Surname
+DeliveryAddress.tax_number | No | Tax number or EORI number of customer

 # Return Labels